sveltejs/eslint-plugin-svelte/README.md

 ### ❗ Attention

-The [svelte-eslint-parser] and the `@ota-meshi/eslint-plugin-svelte` can not be used with the [eslint-plugin-svelte3].
+The [svelte-eslint-parser] and the `eslint-plugin-svelte` can not be used with the [eslint-plugin-svelte3].

 [svelte-eslint-parser]: https://github.com/ota-meshi/svelte-eslint-parser
 [eslint-plugin-svelte3]: https://github.com/sveltejs/eslint-plugin-svelte3

 <!--DOCS_IGNORE_START-->

+## Migration Guide

+To migrate from `eslint-plugin-svelte` v1, or `@ota-meshi/eslint-plugin-svelte`, please refer to the [migration guide](https://ota-meshi.github.io/eslint-plugin-svelte/migration/).

 ## :book: Documentation